 - A librarian considers each gift received and determines its appropriateness to the UCF Libraries collection.
 All books and media selected for the collection are cataloged.

 - The UCF Libraries is particularly interested in obtaining rare or other out-of-print works of a scholarly nature.
 First editions and limited editions of works by renowned authors are of particular interest for the Libraries’ collection.

-- The UCF Libraries cannot accept most textbooks, print runs of journals or older magazines, or old media including LPs, audio cassettes, and VHS tapes.
+- The UCF Libraries cannot accept outdated textbooks, print runs of journals or magazines, or obsolete media formats including LPs, audio cassettes, and VHS tapes.

 - Gifts should be dropped-off or mailed to the UCF Libraries, as the Libraries does not have a vehicle or staff to pick-up books.
 An appointment is necessary for dropping off at the loading dock at the John C. Hitt Library.
 Contact Acquisitions and Collection Services to set up an appointment.

 Before dropping off a donation please fill out the following form and bring it with your donation: Donation Form